andreasjansson/greger.el/README.md

 (setenv "ANTHROPIC_API_KEY" "your-claude-api-key")
 ```

-If you use `greger-anthropic-key-fn`, you can for example use `auth-source-and-password`:
+If you use `greger-anthropic-key-fn`, you can for example use [auth-source](https://www.gnu.org/software/emacs/manual/html_mono/auth.html):

 ```elisp
 (setq greger-anthropic-key-fn